ved93/automl-framework/README.md

 # automl_framework
 This is mainly inspired from abhishek thakur's youtube session.
-I have modified according to my toolkit which helps me in day to day life at work
+I have modified according to my toolkit which helps me in day to day life at work and made it automated.
+The idea is to make a robust automated ML pipeline which helps in repid development of machine-learning models.
+I will also opensource my data-analysis library `neo` in later iterations.
+Below I am sharing my iterations plan.
+I will focus more on how to add business-value and less on getting highly-accurate models.
+I will share my insight-generation process as part of it.

 # Next Iterations Plan